JATINDULANI31/JATINDULANI31/README.md

-📚 I am doing Bachelors in Computer Engineering at IIIT Bhubaneswar 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning, Machine Learning and Natural Language Processing 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Languages: Python, C++, C
+📚 I am doing Bachelors in Computer Engineering at IIIT Bhubaneswar 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning, Machine Learning and Natural Language Processing 🌱 Learning more about Machine Learning and Deep learning stuff 🌟 Languages: Python, C++, C
 </pre>
 <hr>